igrafx/miningkafka/howto.md

 #### Overview

-The **Transposition User-Defined Function (UDF)** is a tabular function that enables transposing data within ksqlDB.
+The **Transposition User-Defined Function (UDF)** is a **tabular** function that enables transposing data within ksqlDB.
 This function is versatile, providing two different variations to suit a range of data transformation needs.

 Regarding the behavior of the UDF, for both variations, it’s important to be mindful of any additional columns in the initial row.
+You may find a detailed example [here](#examples-using-the-transpositions-udfs-) (example 3).

 To get more details about this UDF directly within ksqlDB, you can use the command: